wonkyjunky/YumSpot/README.md

 - [ ] Include a map on detailed page of restaurant.
 - [ ] Share map in chat.
+- [ ] Users log in to access preferred restaurants.
 - [x] Show posted photos by a user on profile page.
 - [ ] Include a like button to save user's favorite places.
-- [ ] Include a phone call feature
+- [x] Include a phone call feature

 ### 2. Screen Archetypes